fantaisie-software/purebasic-repository-template/README.md

 The template is just a boilerplate containing:

-- Git configurations designed to optimize PureBasic workflows.
+- Git configurations designed to optimize PureBasic workflow.
 - License files of PureBasic third party components.
 - README file template.